 From safety upgrades to routine maintenance, infrastructure improvements can be costly.
-For many communities across the Midwest and beyond, funds are limited, enabling the ability to address all system deficiencies.
+For many communities across the Midwest and beyond, funds are finite, restricting the ability to address all system deficiencies.
 We understand the struggle municipalities face with constrained financial resources and have worked with hundreds of communities to procure funding from outside sources for transportation and utility infrastructure needs.

-To match your community with available funding sources, we begin by evaluating your infrastructure needs.
+To match your community with available funding assistance sources, we begin by evaluating your infrastructure needs.
 Our staff will prepare project work plans in conjunction with community improvement programs to assist with planning efforts, so outside funding opportunities aren’t missed.
 Through a combination of federal, state, and other funding sources, we can guide you in closing funding gaps.

 While there are no guarantees when applying for outside funding, our clients are often highly successful in meeting their funding needs once applicable sources are identified.
 In the past decade alone, we’ve provided guidance, application assistance, and designs for community infrastructure projects totaling over $1 billion.

 Working alongside your staff, we’ll systematically review all community projects, prioritize them, identify funding opportunities, and create a general timeline for completion.
 The result is a Capital Improvement Plan, which serves your community as a five to 10-year planning and fiscal management tool.

 It’s important to keep debt service levies in check to stay competitive for economic development while striving to improve infrastructure conditions.
 We can assist in developing right-sized solutions that leverage utility and economic revenues for long-term infrastructure and development initiatives.